teplandr/imgui/docs/Spectrum.md

 ### Using Spectrum in your code
 Make sure you call `ImGui::Spectrum::StyleColorsSpectrum();` at the start of your application, after ImGui has been initialized.
 You can pick between Light and Dark theme, check `spectrum.h`.

-Note that calling `ImGui::Spectrum::StyleColorsSpectrum();` also sets the font to [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro).
-If you have access to Adobe internal resources, you may want to swap it to AdobeClean-Regular (download [here](http://spectrum.corp.adobe.com/fonts.html)).
+Optionally, you can call `ImGui::Spectrum::LoadFont(size)` to load [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro).
+If you have access to it, you may want to swap it to AdobeClean-Regular (download [here](http://spectrum.corp.adobe.com/fonts.html)).

 You can either use the following code, or embed the font in your build.
 To embed the font, check [here](https://git.corp.adobe.com/gori/adobe-fonts-for-imgui) and [here](../misc/fonts/README.txt) for more info.